csnayak/cc-documentation/resourcetype/aws.account.md

 Check status of macie v2 in the account.

-Gets the macie session info for the account, and the macie master account for the current account if configured.
+Gets the macie session info for the account, and the macie adminstrator account for the current account if configured.

 📌 **Example Usage:**